Proverbs

 He who has daughters is always a shepherd.

-Spanish proverbs sheep daughters
+sheep Spanish proverbs daughters

 It is defeat that turns bone to flint, gristle to muscle, and makes men invincible. - Henry Ward Beecher quote.